hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mindwell_hardware.rst

 on this new filesystem and also offer project storage (similar to the current `staging` storage).
 The compute nodes will also be connected to the existing Lustre filesystem (through an Infiniband HDR-100 network), so all your existing data will be accessible from the new cluster.
-Please read the :ref:`paragraph on the available scratch filesystems <leuven_scratch>` for more information.
+Please read more about the :ref:`available scratch filesystems <leuven_scratch>` for detailed information and best practices.

 Additional highlights
 ---------------------